siteleaf/siteleaf.com/index.markdown

   subsections:
   - title: Built on open source
     body: |-
-      Siteleaf is compatible with [Jekyll](http://jekyllrb.com/), the static site generator for over half a million websites running on GitHub Pages.
+      Siteleaf is compatible with [Jekyll](http://jekyllrb.com/), the static site generator for **over a million websites** running on GitHub Pages.

       Benefit from a large open source community.
-Use any existing Jekyll theme, or write your own using [Liquid](https://shopify.github.io/liquid/), [Sass](http://sass-lang.com/), and [CoffeeScript](http://coffeescript.org/).
+Use any existing Jekyll theme, or write your own using [Liquid](https://shopify.github.io/liquid/) and all the tools you love.
 Develop locally and even offline.
     image: "/uploads/home__develop--jekyll.jpg"
     logos:
       title: open source